janevala/home_fe/README.md

 # TODO

 ## Next week
-## Front
+## Front BUGS
-- Logos and animations suck
 - Theme is buggy, fix it, or is it buggy?
+- If archive update, drawer panel is buggy
+- Logos suck

 ## Back
+- Are translated entries good enough
 - Start doing translations